gyorilab/indra_db/rest_api/README.md

                             'api_key': 12345})
 stmts_json = resp.json()
 ```
-which can now be turned into INDRA Statement objects using `stmt_from_json`:
+which can now be turned into INDRA Statement objects using `stmts_from_json`:
 ```python
 from indra.statements import stmts_from_json
 stmts = stmts_from_json(stmts_json.values())